Doddington (East Indiaman): Wrecking

 Doddington sailed from Dover on 22 April 1755 bound to Fort St George in India under the command of Captain James Sampson.
 She was to stay in India.
 Doddington sailed in the company of Stretham (carrying Clive of India), Pelham, Edgecote, and Houghton.
 The ships were separated en route to Porto Praya, but re-united again at the port where they all stopped to take on provisions.
 On 27 May 1755, the three ships departed the Cape Verde islands together, but once again separated after Sampson took a more southerly route than the other ships.
 After seven weeks, Doddington rounded the Cape of Good Hope.
 After sailing eastwards for a day, she was on a heading of East-North-East, when at 1 am she struck a rock in Algoa Bay.

 Of the original crew and passengers of 270, only 23 initially survived while the other 247 passengers and crew died with the ship.
 The castaways subsisted for seven months on fish, birds, and eggs on a nearby island, which they named Bird Island.
 One of their number, a carpenter, was able to help them build a sloop, the Happy Deliverance, on which they were finally able to get off the island on 16 February 1756.
 The sloop was seaworthy enough to take the survivors on an eventful journey up the east coast of Africa via St Lucia and Delagoa Bay, where the survivors sold her before travelling on to India.
 Captain Norton Hutchinson, now captain of the East Indiaman Carnarvon, took them on board and carried them to Madras.

 Salvage

 Doddington was carrying a consignment of gold and silver, known as "Clive of India's Gold", which was controversially looted in recent times by Port Elizabeth treasure hunters.
 A third of the 1,200 gold coins were eventually returned to South Africa after a four-year legal wrangle in London.
 The high-profile court case highlighted various shortcomings in both South African and international maritime law.
 The United Nations Educational, Scientific and Cultural Organisation monitored the case closely, as it set an important precedent for the UNESCO Convention on the Protection of the Underwater Cultural Heritage that it subsequently published.

-Cultural ripple
+Cultural impact

 In September 1867, at the Theatre Royal, The Dramatic Club of Port Elizabeth staged a locally written play "Treasure at Woody Cape", dealing with the legend of the Doddington's treasure.